- Latin America

 It’s easy to feel helpless, but if you’re thinking of moving to Korea, there’s plenty to do for animal lovers.
 I’ve seen groups online for volunteering at animal shelters and walking pets.
 There’s so many pets in need of love and attention!
 You don’t have to adopt one to make a difference, but I bet you’ll want to take (at least) one home.

-Katie McKindley is from Seattle, WA where she graduated with a BA in psychology from Seattle Pacific University.
+An ITA alum, Katie McKindley is from Seattle, WA where she graduated with a BA in psychology from Seattle Pacific University.
 She nannied in Spain and waited tables in Hawaii while paying her way through school.
 She’s now teaching with EPIK in South Korea where she’s discovering their heartfelt hospitality and how great their healthcare system is.

 Want to Learn More About Teaching English Abroad?